Investment Review & Outlook

 Source: Factset, 1919 Investment Counsel

-Prospectively, strong corporate cash flows, associated share repurchases, and dividend increases will continue to support equity markets.
-We are enthusiastic about the near-term stimulative effects of tax reform and potential infrastructure spending, but as the business and market cycles mature, we expect valuation pressures to increase and investors to become more discriminating and demanding.
-This increased scrutiny may limit market advances and result in below-average equity returns and increased volatility.
-Companies that are able to deliver growth and maintain strong balance sheets will garner attention and capital.
+We continue to believe strong corporate cash flows, associated share repurchases, and dividend increases will support equity markets.
+The near-term stimulative effects of tax reform have come to pass, and there is reason to believe a second-order positive effect will ensue from increased spending on capital expenditures and R&D, which will result in an increase in productivity.
+However, as the business and market cycles mature and interest rates continue to rise, we expect valuation pressures will increase, and investors will be more discriminating and demanding with their capital allocation.
+This increased scrutiny will limit market advances and eventually lead to below-average equity returns and increased volatility.
+However, companies that are able to deliver growth while maintaining healthy margins and balance sheets will garner attention and capital.
+We will continue to seek out these businesses for inclusion in our clients’ portfolios.

 The views expressed are subject to change.
 Any data cited have been obtained from sources believed to be reliable.
 The accuracy and completeness of data cannot be guaranteed.